davidscholberg/go-durationfmt/README.md

-## Go-durationfmt
+## go-durationfmt

-Go-durationfmt is a [Go](https://golang.org/) library that allows you to format [durations](https://golang.org/pkg/time/#Duration) according to a format string.
+go-durationfmt is a [Go](https://golang.org/) library that allows you to format [durations](https://golang.org/pkg/time/#Duration) according to a format string.
 You can specify years, months, days, hours, minutes, and seconds in the format string.

 See the [Duration Format](#duration-format) section for an explanation of the format string rules.